jamie-hamilton/django_library/README.md

 __tl;dr:__
 - ORMs!
 Django admin!
 Unit Testing!
 Security!
 Production consideration!

+- see the finished project [here](https://murmuring-meadow-13423.herokuapp.com) (it'll take a few seconds to get going as it is on a hobby server)

 - favourite code snippet:
 ```Python
   # generic views were a revelation: